odoo-odev/odev-plugin-project/README.md

-# ODEV - Plugin Template
+# ODEV - Project

-Plugins description.
+Scaffold addons and link repositories to projects in Odoo.

 ## Installation